networkException/serenity/Documentation/AdvancedBuildInstructions.md

 target architecture using the selected toolchain.

-The `superbuild-<arch>` configuration also generates the [CMake toolchain file](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling) for the selected compiler toolchain and architecture via the `-DSERENITY_ARCH` and `-DSERENITY_TOOLCHAIN` arguments to the SuperBuild configuration step.
+The `superbuild-<arch>` configuration also generates the [CMake toolchain file](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling) for the selected compiler toolchain and architecture via the `-DGELASSENHEIT_ARCH` and `-DGELASSENHEIT_TOOLCHAIN` arguments to the SuperBuild configuration step.
 The Serenity project depends on the install step of the Lagom build, as it uses [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) to locate the host tools for use in the code generation custom commands.